emilyliza/practice_repo/README.md

 .env                    --> ENV variables, including AWS credentials for builds (should not be in repo!!!)
-.env-test               --> ENV variables for testing (should not be in repo!!!) public/                 --> all of the source files for the client side application app/                  --> custom CART angular code
+.env-test               --> ENV variables for testing (should not be in repo!!!) public/                 --> all of the source files for the client side application app/                  --> custom practice_repo angular code
     modules/            --> Angular JS modules per view templates/          --> HTML files
     tests/              --> unit tests per controller, run via npm test and during build